-The UND School of Medicine & Health Sciences Hematology and Medical Oncology Fellowship in Fargo, N.D., is a new, ACGME-accredited program welcoming its first fellows in July 2022.
+The UND School of Medicine & Health Sciences Hematology and Medical Oncology Fellowship in Fargo, N.D., is an ACGME-accredited program that welcomed its first class of fellows in 2022.

-The Hematology and Medical Oncology program will utilize a special partnership with the bone marrow transplant team at The University of Minnesota Fairview in Minneapolis, Minn.
-Fellows will spend a one month rotation in Minneapolis seeing allogenic transplant patients.
-Fellows will have the opportunity to observe and participate in a variety of rotations such as palliative care, hematology clinic, oncology clinic, elective focus, inpatient, and more.
+The Hematology and Medical Oncology program utilizes a special partnership with the bone marrow transplant team at the University of Minnesota - Fairview in Minneapolis, Minn.
+Fellows spend a one month rotation in Minneapolis seeing allogenic transplant patients.
+Fellows have the opportunity to observe and participate in a variety of rotations such as palliative care, hematology clinic, oncology clinic, elective focus, inpatient, and more.

-We will be participating in the National Residency Matching Program and accept two fellows per year.
-For more information please contact Andrea.Ludwig@sanfordhealth.org.
+The program is participating in the National Residency Matching Program and accepts two fellows per year.
+For more information, contact Sadie Froseth at Sadie.Froseth@SanfordHealth.org.